cornell-ece6745/ece6745-docs/docs/ece6745-sec02-asic-back-end.md

 % ./simv
 ```

-It should pass the test.
+It should pass the test and also dump out an SAIF file which has the
+activity factors for every net in the design.
+We will use the SAIF file
+in power analysis.
 Now let's look at the resulting waveforms using
 Surfer.

 ```bash